-Differential rating should be applied as equitably as is practical and will comply with the Ministerial Cuidelines for Differential Pating 2012 the Ministerial Guidelines for Differential Rating 2013.
+Differential rating should be applied as equitably as is practical and will comply with the Ministerial Guidelines for Differential Rating 2013.

 1.4.3 DETERMINING WHICH VALUATION BASE TO USE

 Under the Local Government Act 1989, Council has three options as to the valuation base it elects to use.
 They are: